shuod/scripts_for_academic_projects/README.md

 - HSE06 functional was selected due to the accuracy on both HOMO and Bandgap predictions;

-**phase2 Goals:** Gradient boosted random trees and other machine learning methods were tested against traditional DFT/TD-DFT methods;
+**phase2 Goals:** Random trees and other machine learning methods were tested against traditional DFT/TD-DFT methods;

+- HOMOs: RF and DFT have more or less similar MAEs (Mean average error);

+- Bandgaps: RF has a larger MAEs than TD-DFT;

 ## 2_bio-inspired_melanin_design_for_photovoltaic